harrysdc/deep-loop-clousre/README.md

 ```

 ## Demo
-The loop result is in xxx
+The loop result is in online-demo_ws/loop-points.csv

 ## Online Loop Closure Demo with ROS